-The Company issued warrants ("PK-W") under the rehabilitation plan of the Central Bankruptcy Court on 30 March 2011 to a creditor of a financial institution for supported new credit lines for the company as a creditor (Debt-to-equity conversion) as follows:
+The Company issued warrants ("PK-W') under the rehabilitation plan of the Central Bankruptcy Court on 30 March 2011 to a creditor of a financial institution for supported new credit lines for the company as a creditor (Debt-to-equity conversion) as follows:

-Warrant ("PK-W")
+Warrant {"PK-W")

 The date of issuance of warrants 21 September 2011

-Type Warrants (Securities not listed on the SET)
+Туре Warrants (Securities not listed on the SET)

 Amount 106,148,500 units

 Age 10 year

 Exercise Date Every 1st of March, June, September and December

 First Exercise Date 1 December 2011

 Last Exercise Date 1 August 2021

 Exercise Ratio 1 Unit of Warrant: 1 new common share

 Exercise Price 0.01 Baht: Unit

-Remaining Warrant 106,148,500 Units
+Remaining Warrant - None -

+On June 1, 2021, Bangkok Bank Public Company Limited, the holder of warrants to purchase ordinary shares (PK-W), has expressed his intention to exercise his right to purchase the Company's ordinary shares in full 106,148,500 units and the company has registered its paid-up capital in full according to the amount of registered capital.
+As a result, there is no stock of warrants to purchase ordinary shares (PK-W) remaining.